 - Education specialists

-We can also help with issues relating to the provision of NHS or local authority care, capacity and the ability to deal with financial affairs, educational provision, end of life issues and many other legal problems, whether related to a claim for compensation or not.
+We can also help with issues relating to the provision of NHS or local authority care, capacity and the ability to deal with financial affairs, educational provision, end of life issues and many other legal issues that may arise, whether related to a claim for compensation or not.

 Specialist encephalitis claims solicitors

-We are also proud to support The Encephalitis Society.
-We believe that our aims are consistent with theirs – “To improve the quality of life of all people affected directly and indirectly by encephalitis”.
+Our medical negligence solicitors are experts in complex claims relating to encephalitis in particular.
+We are proud to support the Encephalitis Society and share their aim “To improve the quality of life of all people affected directly and indirectly by encephalitis.”

 Our friends at Clarke Willmott have been a fantastic support to the Encephalitis Society for the past 6 years.
 Not only have they championed awareness of encephalitis through campaigns such as World Encephalitis Day, they have become a listening and expert ear for our community who may need their legal advice.
 We are very grateful to work alongside them to build a world where encephalitis matters to everyone.